biletnam/kuma-suite/README.md

 Admin options to manage users are made available through **Devise**.
 User authentication through Devise and **CanCan**.

 ## About the project
-Kuma Suite is built with Rails, jQuery, and AJAX.
+Kuma Suite was built in 2 weeks, with Rails, jQuery, and AJAX.
 UI styled with SASS and Semantic UI.

 **Notable gems used**: Devise, Cancancan, AASM, Cocoon, Avatarly, TableSorter